ac-i2i-engineering/.github/profile/README.md

 ---
 If you have any questions or need assistance, feel free to reach out to any of us.
 We're here to support you every step of the way!

-#### Founding Team:
+#### Executive Team:
 - Dhyey Mavani, _Head of Engineering & CTO_
-- Liam Davis, _Sr.
-Founding Member of Technical Staff_
+- Liam Davis, _Founding Senior Member of Technical Staff_
+- Ryan Ji, _Senior Member of Technical Staff_

+#### Our Eng-Team Members:
 - Prakhar Agrawal, _Founding Member of Technical Staff_

-#### Our Eng-Team Members:
-- Ryan Ji, _Member of Technical Staff_
 - Aiden Taghinia, _Member of Technical Staff_
 - Shreya Hegde, _Member of Technical Staff_
 - Sherlyn Saavendra, _Member of Technical Staff_
 - Rocky Klopfenstein, _Member of Technical Staff_
 - Brendan Shen, _Member of Technical Staff_
+- Jordy Perry-Greene, _Member of Technical Staff_
 - Thu Hoang, _Technical Product Manager_

 #### Former Eng-Team Members: